astronomer/airflow-guides/guides/testing-airflow.md

          run_pipeline >> download_data >> ge_check >> send_email
 ```

 If the GE check fails, any downstream tasks will be skipped.
-Implementing checkpoints like this allow you to either conditionally branch your pipeline to deal with data that doesn't meet your criteria, or potentially skip all downstream tasks so problematic data is not loaded into your data warehouse or fed to a model.
+Implementing checkpoints like this allows you to either conditionally branch your pipeline to deal with data that doesn't meet your criteria, or potentially skip all downstream tasks so problematic data won't be loaded into your data warehouse or fed to a model.
 For more information on conditional DAG design, check out the documentation on [Airflow Trigger Rules](https://airflow.apache.org/docs/apache-airflow/2.0.0/concepts.html#trigger-rules) and our guide on [branching in Airflow](https://www.astronomer.io/guides/airflow-branch-operator).

 It's also worth noting here that data integrity testing will work better at scale if you design your DAGs to load or process data incrementally.
 We talk more about incremental loading in our [Airflow Best Practices guide](https://www.astronomer.io/guides/dag-best-practices), but in short, processing smaller, incremental chunks of your data in each DAG Run ensures that any data quality issues have a limited blast radius and are easier to recover from.